yjbong10/jourvy/README.md

 Jourvy is a free online diary and personal journal.
 (A CRUD Single-Page-Application.)

 Website: [https://jourvy.herokuapp.com/](https://jourvy.herokuapp.com/) ---
-(Note: It might take few seconds to load as Heroku's free server will put to sleep after certain period of time unused.)
+(Note: It might take few seconds to load as Heroku's free server will put to sleep after a certain period of time unused.)

 Server: [https://github.com/yjbong10/jourvy-server](https://github.com/yjbong10/jourvy-server)